joshjdevl/libsodium-jni/README.md

 ### Notes

-libsodium-jni is a work in progress, feedback, bug reports and patches are always welcome.

 [Docker container](https://hub.docker.com/r/joshjdevl/libsodium-jni/)

 ### Issues / Improvements / Help Seeked

-the blake tests have been commented out, there were some strange jni errors
+libsodium-jni is a work in progress, feedback, bug reports and patches are always welcome.

 Everything has been tested and working on ubuntu 12.04 32bit and 64 bit, macos, and Android